midlantica/LovelyBunchOfCoconuts/content/grifts/public-healthcare.md

 ---
 title: 'Public Healthcare'
-claim: 'Public Healthcare'
+grift: 'Public Healthcare'
-translation: 'The DMV, but with needles.'
+decode: 'The DMV, but with needles.'
 ---